ShaunCurtis/Blazr.Demo.Routing/detail.md

 ### BlazrNavigationManager

-This is the real thing.
+This is the real implementation.

 1. `_baseNavigationManager` is where we keep the Blazor standard `NavigationManager`
-2. `_isBlindNavigation` is a bool used in the displayed Url reset process - more later.
+2. `_isBlindNavigation` is a bool used by the Url reset process - more later.
 3. `IsLocked` is our locking control property.
-You can't set it directly.
+You can only set it through `SetLockState`.
-4. There are three events whose purpose is self evident from their names and three Notify Methods for them.
+4. There are three events whose purpose is self evident from their names, and three notify methods for them.
 5. The constructor gets the Blazor Navigation Manager though DI, makes sure this instance is initialized, and registers an event handler with the Blazor Navigation Manager `LocationChanged` event.
 6. `Dispose` clears up the event registration.